phill99/PegaAutomation/README.md

-# nunit-browserstack
+# nUnit-BrowserStack custom

-Customisaiton of the nunit-browserstack template to work with Pega implementation at StepChange.
+Customisation of the nunit-browserstack template to work with Pega implementation at StepChange.

 ## Additional Resources
 * [Documentation for writing automate test scripts in C#](https://www.browserstack.com/automate/c-sharp)